 "species [individuals] represent solution components.

 Each individual forms a part of a complete solution but need not represent anything meaningful on its own.
-The components are evolved by measuring their contribution to complete solutions and recombining those that are most beneficial to solving the task."
+The components are evolved by measuring their contribution most beneficial to solving the task."
 [Gomez et al., (2008)]